Rush Limbos serving humanity and your highly trained broadcast specialist on the case.

 I've been doing stories recently, ladies and gentlemen, on the Democrats and their proclivity to meet with the enemy.

-Now keep it keep this in context.
+Now, keep this in context.

-Screw you, I'm not gonna give you my new Iran plan until January.
+The president has just announced, screw you, I'm not going to give you my new Iran plan until January.

-Everybody's a tizzy.
+Everybody's in a tizzy.

-The Baker Hamilton groups in a tizzy.
+The Baker Hamilton group's in a tizzy.

-The world is in a tissue.
+The world is in a tizzy.

 Well, we thought you were going to give up by now.